skeezicsb/PERQemu/PERQemu/Readme.txt

 Added in v0.5.8:
   - PNX 3 is now also confirmed to boot and run (from floppy) with an included video patch.
-(I may be missing one critical floppy needed to complete a full hard disk install, however.
+(The available floppy installation set is incomplete and needs to be re-imaged before a full hard disk installation is possible, however.
 Watch this space.)
   - Debug pre-release for early Micropolis disk support testing.